 When you sign up to ride, you must sign up with any other passengers you wish to ride with.
 Ride groups can be a maximum of 3 people (weight limits also apply).
 Ride groups apply to sponsors and paid passengers.
 Sponsors wishing to add additional paid passengers to their sponsored ride groups may do so.

 Thursday morning before the festival is Public Relations Day.
-This day is primarily used to give rides to reporters, photographers and other VIP's.
+This gives reporters and photographers a chance to get pictures and stories about the event circulating ahead of time.
 Although it is on a limited basis, some rides can be scheduled on this day, based on availability.
 If you are only available on Thursday, you may indicate that when you sign up.

 If you have any further questions about rides, or have any trouble signing up on the website, please call 541-917-7765.